yuki-4201/simple_timer_app/README.md

 ## version

+ * ver1.0.1 :
+     * Changed the number of vibrations when the timer ends.
+     * Minor fixes.

  * ver1.0.0 : 2025/08/14
      * Only timer function released

 ## Getting Started